-All registration applicants must be CABS members in good standing for the year in which they are applying for registration.
+All registration applicants must be CABS-ACSB members in good standing for the year in which they are applying for registration.
 Applicants must also possess the qualifications stated below.

-- Graduation from an accredited college or university with a Baccalaureate degree in a physical or biological science discipline or accepted education as approved by the Registration Committee, plus - Three years (full-time) or equivalent years part-time (with a minimum of 25% dedicated to biosafety program management) or more of professional biological safety experience acceptable to the RC.
+- Graduation from a college or university with a Baccalaureate degree in a physical or biological science discipline or accepted education as approved by the Registration Committee, plus - Three years with a minimum of 25% dedicated to biosafety program management or more of professional biological safety experience acceptable to the RC.